 I speak to homeschoolers, charter schools, writers, self-publishers, freelancers, entrepreneurs, the self-reliance/homesteading community, and others.
 If you are interested, just ask!

 I enjoy working with conferences of all sizes and carefully consider all invitations.
 I am happy to speak multiple times within a conference, and will post promotional links to your event on my blog and newsletter.
-I am flexible, but ideally, compensation should include a room in the conference hotel, checking in the night before the conference begins and checking out the morning after it ends; mileage-based travel allowance (from zip code 23005) or plane fare; 2 vendor booths, and/or honorarium.
+I am flexible, but ideally, compensation should include a room in the conference hotel, checking in the night before the conference begins and checking out the morning after it ends; mileage-based travel allowance (from zip code 23005) or plane fare; and 2 vendor booths and/or honorarium.
 It’s a joy to share experience with younger homeschoolers, and I look forward to working with you!

 We have recently enjoyed being at these conferences:

 It was a delight to do the Homeschool 101 track at the Great Homeschool Conventions in 2017!
 This was intended to be a quiet sabbatical year so I could write, but it turned out to be almost as busy as one with a dozen conferences!.
 I’m writing on something new, though, and hoping it will be out in 2018.

 - GHC: Great Homeschool Conventions: Ft.
 Worth, TX — February 23–25